Astig-1982/Solid-Properties-Project/README.md

  * The ***shopping cart*** displays the price of the **service name**, the **price** of the service, **the property** for which the service has been purchased, the **price for the specific property** (as for many this varies from the initial price, depending on the number of bedrooms the property comprises of), the **total price of the service** for all of the properties that has been purchased for.
 At the bottom will be displayed the **total cost** of the shopping cart.
  * When the purchase is complete, a detailed **order history** will be provided in which the users will have a history of each service purchased and for which of their properties has been executed.
- * If a property is no longer required on the website, go to **Profile** page and from your list of properties table click on the ```DEACTIVATE``` tab to deactivate the property from the website.
+ * If a property is no longer required on the website, go to **PROFILE** page and from your list of properties table click on the ```DEACTIVATE``` tab to deactivate the property from the website.
 This will also disable your property from your list of properties when choosing a service.
 **NOTE**: in your order history will be mentioned if a property is no longer active on the website*.

 Of course, if a user doesn't wish to sign up, services can be purchased without the need of registration.
 Upon choosing a service, if its price depends of the number of bedrooms a property comprises,